bulbwheatie/WeatherForecasting/src/README.txt

 ***********************LOCATION INDEPENDENT WEATHER FORECASTING README***********************

 This file contains instructions for how to use the two-layer recurrent neural network.
 All  files discussed here are included in the TwoLayerRecurrent folder.
-Because the one-layer recurrent network and for the nonrecurrent network do not work as well as the two-layer network we have not included instructions for their use, but they can for the most part be run in the same way.
+Because the one-layer recurrent network and for the non-recurrent network do not work as well as the two-layer network we have not included instructions for their use, but for the most part they can be run in the same way as the two-layer network.